Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I joined in late, so forgive me.

-So I don't know if this is a free for all or if this discussion is mainly predominantly over religion or whatnot.
+So I don't know if this is a free-for-all or if this discussion is mainly predominantly over religion or whatnot.

-But if it's a free for all, I do have something I'd like to share that I tried to bring up on Sunday, but my connection got disrupted.
+But if it's a free-for-all, I do have something I'd like to share that I tried to bring up on Sunday, but my connection got disrupted.

 Yes, go ahead.

-Sunday and I was trying to explain before my connection was interrupted that I wanted to shed some light on a private call between you and me, probably about a year ago, and it was in regards to my insomnia.
+Yeah, so I reached out on Sunday and I was trying to explain before my connection disrupted that I wanted to shed some light on a private call between you and I probably about a year ago.

-Oh yes, and there was something that you hadn't told me.
+There was something that you hadn't told me.

 Yes, that's correct.